tailwindlabs/heroicons/README.md

 The 24x24 outline icons can be imported from `@heroicons/react/24/outline`, the 24x24 solid icons can be imported from `@heroicons/react/24/solid`, and the 20x20 solid icons can be imported from `@heroicons/react/20/solid`.

-Icons use an upper camel case naming convention and are always suffixed with the word `Icon`.
+Icons use PascalCase naming convention and are always suffixed with the word `Icon`.

 [Browse the full list of icon names on UNPKG &rarr;](https://unpkg.com/browse/@heroicons/react/24/outline/)